Menu Close

 • Encourage children to draw and color pictures of their favorite trees.

 • Let children participate in outdoor activities related to trees such as planting trees and caring for trees.
+Children participating in an outdoor activity, planting a small tree in the schoolyard.Children participating in an outdoor activity, planting a small tree in the schoolyard.

 Conclusion